Acylindrical hyperbolicity from actions on CAT(0) cube complexes: a few criteria: Introduction

-\begin{cor} Let $G$ be a finitely-generated group acting essentially on a uniformly locally finite CAT(0) cube complex $X$.
-If $X$ contains a hyperplane whose stabiliser is finitely-generated and has uniformly finite height then $G$ is either acylindrically hyperbolic or virtually cyclic. \end{cor}
+\begin{cor} Let $G$ be a finitely generated group acting essentially on a uniformly locally finite CAT(0) cube complex $X$.
+If $X$ contains a hyperplane whose stabiliser is finitely generated and has uniformly finite height then $G$ is either virtually acylindrically hyperbolic or virtually cyclic. \end{cor}

 The paper is organised as follows.
-In Section 2, we begin by giving some preliminaries on CAT(0) cube complexes, needed in the sequel.
-Then, we study WPD contracting isometries in Section 3, and give the first proof of Theorem \ref{IndiraMartin}.
+In Section \ref{section:preliminaries}, we begin by giving some preliminaries on CAT(0) cube complexes, needed in the sequel.
+Then, we study WPD contracting isometries in Section \ref{section:WPD}, proving Theorem \ref{thm:WPDmain}, and we give the first proof of Theorem \ref{IndiraMartin}.
 It is worth noticing that the main result of this section produces also an alternative proof of \cite[Theorem 1.1]{IndiraAlexandre}; see Remark \ref{remark:alternative}.
-The second proof of Theorem \ref{IndiraMartin} is given in Section 4, thanks to a non-uniformly acylindrical action on the contact graph.
-Finally, Section 5 is dedicated to the proof of Theorem \ref{main1}, and its consequences on codimension-one subgroups are studied in Section 6.
+The second proof of Theorem \ref{IndiraMartin} is given in Section 4, as a consequence of the non-uniformly acylindrical action on the contact graph provided by Theorem \ref{thm:contact}.
+Finally, Section \ref{section:AcylHyp} is dedicated to the proof of Theorem~\ref{main1}, and its consequences on codimension-one subgroups are studied in Section \ref{section:CodimOne}.